techgrounds/techgrounds-JarBanf/10_Final-Project/my_daily_logs.md

         Response:
         - A CloudFormation template file including the resources.

-    - Use `cdk deploy` to deploy the CDK app.
+    - Use `cdk deploy` to deploy the CDK app to my default AWS account/region.

         ```bash
         cdk deploy